code42/code42cli/README.md

 # c42seceventcli - AED

-The c42seceventcli AED module contains a CLI tool for extracting AED events as well as an optional state manager for recording timestamps so that on future runs, you only extract events you did not previously extract.
+The c42seceventcli AED module contains a CLI tool for extracting AED events as well as an optional state manager for recording timestamps.
+The state manager records timestamps so that on future runs, you only extract events you did not previously extract.

 ## Requirements